-She cut the fabric into miniature dresses, the silhouettes came naturally to her as she cut.
+I took on the character of the Cache Dressmaker, she collected clothing and fabric from staff in the building which she cut into miniature dresses, the silhouettes coming naturally to her as she cut.
 She imagined the small garment would be comfortable and something she would wear.

-She was accompanied by the Cache Dressmaker puppet, a small likeness of herself wearing ‘Red House dress’, the puppet played a supporting role watching and stitching.
-They performed the work to make a new version of reality.
+During her residency she wore two dresses, ‘Red House dress’, embroidered with cement and ‘Yellow Ghost dress’, she was accompanied by the Cache Dressmaker puppet, a small likeness of herself wearing ‘Red House dress’, the puppet played a supporting role watching and stitching, the connection between what she wore and what she made affirming in her work